-There are two colleges who offer GP training in Australia.
-Royal Australian College of General Practice (RACGP) and Australian College of Rural and Remote Medicine (ACRRM).
+There are two colleges that offer GP training in Australia: the Royal Australian College of General Practice (RACGP) and the Australian College of Rural and Remote Medicine (ACRRM).

 RACGP offers two fellowship options:

-1. Fellowship of Royal Australia of General Practice (FRACGP):
+1. Fellowship of the Royal Australian College of General Practitioners (FRACGP)

-2. Fellowship in Advanced of Rural General Practice (FARGP):
+2. Fellowship in Advanced Rural General Practice (FARGP)

 - Available qualification to all GP registrars who have completed FRACGP